adamrneary/striker/README.md

 * Templates for the styleguide sections are in [jade](http://jade-lang.com/) format in examples/views/sections/

 All design should be documented with [kss](https://github.com/kneath/kss) and showcased in our style guide.
 Simply ensure that you have a valid section commented in the source and a corresponding template available.

-### Questions ?

-- why do we use jade, maybe eco with erb-like syntax as activecell?
-- bootstrap: `sudo easy_install pygments` & `phantomjs`
-- do we need tests or coverage pages?
-Does it useful for development?

-### Tasks

-- add grunt-cli & testem install globally and remove script/start script/test
-- store sessions 6 month, don't use /login
-- basic docs: testem & testem ci
-- fix 'http://localhost:5000/auth/github/callback' + GITHUB_CLIENT_ID/GITHUB_CLIENT_SECRET
-- tests for auth